couchbaselabs/try-cb-php/README.md

 docker-compose up
 ```

+> **_NOTE:_** You may need more than the default RAM to run the images.
+We have tested the travel-sample apps with 4.5 GB RAM configured in Docker's Preferences... -> Resources -> Memory.
-> **_NOTE:_** When you run the application for the first time, it will pull/build the relevant docker images, so it might take a bit of time.
+When you run the application for the first time, it will pull/build the relevant docker images, so it might take a bit of time.

-This will start the PHP backend, Couchbase Server 7.0.0-beta and the Vue frontend app.
+This will start the PHP backend, Couchbase Server 7.0.0 and the Vue frontend app.

 You can access the backend API on `http://localhost:8080/`, the UI on `http://localhost:8081/` and Couchbase Server at `http://localhost:8091/`.